How Much Can You Make Flipping Houses?

 Things to Consider Before Flipping

 Reality television has glamorized the flipping and rehab process.
 We see people with little real estate or construction experience finding a great deal, demolishing and rebuilding it with a smile on their faces, and reaping huge returns.
-The reality is very different, and those people who don't have extensive experience with flips wind up paying the price.
+The reality is very different, and those people who don't have extensive experience with flips end up paying the price.

 When you attempt to manage your own house flip, you must:

 • Find a property that has potential.
-That involves knowing about comps and the neighborhood's potential and issues
+That involves knowing about comps and the neighborhood's potential and issues.

-• Also consider the location in relation to your own home, because you will need to be onsite to oversee work if you're flipping on your own
+• Also consider the location in relation to your own home, because you will need to be onsite to oversee work if you're flipping on your own.

-• Be familiar with local laws related to construction
+• Be familiar with local laws related to construction.

-• Secure funding
+• Secure funding.

-• Manage the entire renovation process, which can be time-consuming
+• Manage the entire renovation process, which can be time-consuming.

-• Deal with any issues that arise during the flip
+• Deal with any issues that arise during the flip.

 • Find the right buyer and close the deal quickly to start to see profits in as little time as possible.